lightstep/terraform-provider-lightstep/docs/resources/alerting_rule.md

 # lightstep_alerting_rule (Resource)

-Provides a (Lightstep Alerting Rule)[https://api-docs.lightstep.com/reference/listalertingrules].
+Provides a [Lightstep Alerting Rule](https://api-docs.lightstep.com/reference/listalertingrules).
 This can be used to create and manage Lightstep alerting rules.

 ## Example Usage